 Tea lovers can switch to green tea as drinking it helps to stay warm and alert in cool temperatures.
 It also pumps in antioxidants in the body that helps keep cold, cough and other infections at bay.
 It also improves the skin, keeping it free of acne and maintaining the glow.

 Drinking herbal tea or Tulsi tea is also very beneficial for the throat.
-To cure itchy throat, another concoction is to boil a liter of water with 2-3 cloves and a small stick of cinnamon.
+To cure itchy throat, another concoction is to boil a litre of water with 2-3 cloves and a small stick of cinnamon.
 Drinking it helps soothe the throat and keep the tonsils in check.

 Eat hot foods

-Having a hot soup is another way to stay warm and comfortable in this season.
+Having a hot soup is another way to stay warm and comfortable this season.
 Also, it is best to eat fresh, hot foods or meals.
 This is because cold foods are more prone to bacteria infestation and infections.

 The monsoons are a ripe time for stomach infections, loose bowels, and even food poisoning.
 To avoid these problems, drinking lukewarm water is a good option for proper digestion.
-It helps to flush out the toxins and cleans your system.
+It helps to flush out the toxins and cleanse your system.

 Additionally, one should add a lot of garlic and onions to their foods as they are mucous melting foods and keep cold and cough, flu away.
 Having a glass of hot milk with a dash of turmeric helps to strengthen the body and boost immunity.

 Disclaimer: The information included at this site is for educational purposes only and is not intended to be a substitute for medical treatment by a healthcare professional.
 Because of unique individual needs, the reader should consult their physician to determine the appropriateness of the information for the reader’s situation.